GoogleChrome/related-website-sets/Getting-Started.md

 Step 4: Testing your RWS locally
 --------------------------------

-Once you've made your changes to your local branch, you can open a terminal and run the command `python3 check_sites.py`.
-Currently, this will produce a number of check failures due to older submissions in the set failing recent changes to checks.
-If no members of your set are mentioned in the list of failed checks, then your submission should be fine.
-If you would like a cleaner way of looking for problems in your set, follow these steps:
+Once you've made your changes to your local branch, you can open a terminal and run the command `python3 check_sites.py --single_set=<your primary site>`.
+You will get the restults of any failed tests on the command line. otherwise you will see "success" if your changes are passing all of the checks.
+Make sure that the text of the primary site you're passing into the command line is identical to the primary site you have listed in the related_website_sets.JSON file, or the tests will fail.
+You can also run the command `python3 check_sites.py`, without the `single_set` argument if you would like, but this will run the checks on the entire document, meaning you may see some failures related to other sets from your own.

-1. Run `cp related_website_sets.JSON my_rws.JSON` in your shell

-2. Make your changes to `my_rws.JSON` and make sure `related_website_sets.JSON` is identical to the version in main.

-3. To test your local changes, run `python3 check_sites.py -i my_rws.JSON --with_diff`.
-When this command finishes running, you will either see "success" (meaning your submission passed all of the checks) or you will see a list of failed checks.

-4. When you are ready to submit, copy your changes from `my_rws.JSON` into `related_website_sets.JSON` and delete `my_rws.JSON`

 Step 5: Submitting your RWS
 ---------------------------